sensu/sensu-docs-legacy/docs/0.29/api/clients-api.md

       - **required**: false
       - **type**: Integer
-      - **description**: If the Sensu client should be invalidated for a specified amount of time (in seconds), instead of on removal from the client registry.
+      - **description**: If the Sensu client should be invalidated for a specified amount of time (in seconds), disallowing further client keepalives and check results even after the client is successfully removed from the client registry.
       - **example**: `http://hostname:4567/clients/i-424242?invalidate=true&invalidate_expire=3600`

 : response codes